ErikKalkoken/evebuddy/README.md

 1. In case you get a security warning from Google Play Protect:
    1. Select "More details"
    1. Select "Install anyway"
-1. Once installation is complete: Select "open" to start the app.

-> [!TIP]
-> If you want to use EVE Buddy's notification features you need to allow the app to keep running in the background.
-This is a setting for the app under Batter > Usage and called "Unrestricted".
-For details instructions please see [How to prevent apps from 'sleeping' in the background on Android](https://www.androidpolice.com/prevent-apps-from-sleeping-in-the-background-on-android/).
+1. Enable unrestriced background usage for EVE Buddy in settings.
+For a guide please see [How to prevent apps from 'sleeping' in the background on Android](https://www.androidpolice.com/prevent-apps-from-sleeping-in-the-background-on-android/)
+1. Select "Unrestricted" under "App battery usage" / "App background usage"

+> [!NOTE]
+> EVE Buddy needs unrestricted background usage in order to function proberbly.
+The reason is that Android otherwise  automatically suspends apps when you switch to another app.
+Then you can no longer add new characters, because it requires you to swich to your browser app, but EVE Buddy needs to keep running for the process to work.
+Also EVE Buddy needs to keep running in order to pick up events for notifications.

-### Build from source
+### From source

 It is also possible to build and run the app directly from the source on the github repository.
 For that to work your system needs to be setup for building Fyne apps, which requires you to have installed the Go tools, a C compiler and a systems graphics driver.
 For details please see [Fyne - Getting started](https://docs.fyne.io/started/).